-The Federal PKI is a network of hundreds of certification authorities (CA) that are either root, intermediate or issuing certification authorities.
+The Federal PKI (FPKI) is a network of hundreds of certification authorities (CAs) that are either root, intermediate, or issuing CAs.

-Any CA in the Federal PKI may be referred to as a Federal PKI CA. The four highest level CAs in the Federal PKI hierarchy are the Federal PKI Trust Infrastructure CAs and are operated and managed by the Federal PKI Management Authority (FPKIMA) program office.
+Any CA in the FPKI may be referred to as a Federal PKI CA. The three highest level CAs in the FPKI hierarchy are the FPKI Trust Infrastructure CAs, which are operated and managed by the Federal PKI Management Authority (FPKIMA) Program Office:

 - Federal Common Policy Certification Authority